himoose/user-docs/docs/settings.md

 - Requires an OpenAI account and billing setup.
 - You're responsible for managing API costs.
 - No managed support if OpenAI has issues.
+- You may end up paying more depending on your usage.

 **Who should use BYOK**:
-- High-volume users (agencies, enterprises).
+- Users familiar and comfortable with managing their OpenAI and OpenRouter API keys.
-- Users who want GPT-5 or specific models.
+- Users who want access to Hi, Moose but more model controls.
-- Users who prefer pay-as-you-go pricing.
+- Users who prefer more pay-as-you-go pricing.

 **Who shouldn't use BYOK**:
 - Beginners or low-volume users (managed plans are simpler).